Star Sports (India)

-The networks were initially formed in 1991 as a joint venture between Star and Tele-Communications Inc. (TCI) known as Prime Sports, taking their name from TCI's U.S. regional sports networks of the same name.
-In 1996, Star agreed to merge its sports networks in Asia with ESPN's, forming ESPN Star Sports.
-In June 2012, News Corporation acquired ESPN's stake in the joint venture.
+The networks were initially formed in 1991 as a joint venture between Star TV and Tele-Communications Inc. (TCI) known as Prime Sports, taking their name from TCI's U.S. regional sports networks of the same name.
+In 1996, Star agreed to merge its sports networks in Asia with those of its rival ESPN, forming ESPN Star Sports.
+In June 2012, News Corporation acquired ESPN's stake in the joint venture; its corporate successor 21st Century Fox was, in turn, acquired by ESPN's majority-owner the Walt Disney Company in 2019.

-Star Sports is a major broadcaster of cricket in India, holding the pay television rights to domestic national team matches, the Indian Premier League, and International Cricket Council (ICC) tournaments.
-Streaming rights to many Star Sports properties are held in India by sister streaming service Disney+ Hotstar.
+Star Sports is a major broadcaster of cricket in India, holding the pay television rights to domestic national team matches, the Indian Premier League, and International Cricket Council tournaments.
+Streaming rights to many Star Sports properties are held in India by sister streaming service JioHotstar.